Dynamic Response of an Electron Gas: Towards the Exact Exchange-Correlation Kernel

 We computed the exchange-correlation kernel of the homogeneous electron gas by a controlled method for the first time, and revealed unexpected features in its frequency dependence, which should spark the development of better kernels for the time-dependent density functional theory both at zero and finite temperature.

-\textbf{Acknowledgements.} We acknowledge support from the Simons Collaboration on the Many Electron Problem; J.P.F.L. thanks support of the Natural Sciences and Engineering Research Council of Canada (NSERC) RGPIN-2017-04253; K.H. thanks support from NSF DMR-1709229; I.S.T. thanks support from the Office of Basic Energy Sciences, Material Sciences and Engineering Division, U.S. Department of Energy.
+\textbf{Acknowledgements.} I.S.T. and N.V.P. thank support from DOE DE-SC0023141.
+K. Ch. is thankful for support from the Simons Collaboration on the Many Electron Problem and Flatiron Institute; J.P.F.L. thanks support of the Natural Sciences and Engineering Research Council of Canada (NSERC) RGPIN-2017-04253; K.H. thanks support from NSF DMR-1709229;